mempler/Qsor/Readme.md

 #### Knowledge

-you'll need prior knowledge in C\# and .NET 5 and osu!Framework if you want to develope on Qsor!
+you'll need prior knowledge in C\# and .NET 5 and osu!Framework if you want to develop on Qsor!

 #### Dependencies